zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-container.md

     groupvar2: groupscript2.varX
 - script: set
 ```

-The group step should fill the gap of the task group concept we had today and make it even more powerful, since the DistributedTask system and agent doesn't understand task group, we have few features are not working as people expected today.
-- Condition for group
-- Output variable for group

-The group step will also becomes to a reuseable point for yaml template, like you can define group step in different files, and pull all of them in your main yaml file.

 ## Container

 Container resource in yaml that allow a task step or group step declare at runtime which container instance the step will use.